yoyuse/ttt/README.md

 # ttt

-ttt is a kind of Japanese input for Emacs.
+ttt is another modeless Japanese input for Emacs, or a simple and minimal implementation of TT-code, one of kanji direct input methods.

-ttt provides a *modeless Japanese input* with TT-code.
-That is, with ttt there is no need to switch modes when inputting English-Japanese mixed text;
-inputting Japanese characters is done by simple decode of TT-code, rather than complex process such as in kana-kanji conversion.
+ttt provides an easy way of inputting English-Japanese mixed text without switching modes.
+Inputting Japanese characters is done by means of simple decode of TT-code, rather than complex process such as in kana-kanji conversion.

-ttt intends a simple and minimal implementation of *kanji direct input* with a single Emacs Lisp file, and does not provide any helper functions such as bushu conversion, mazegaki conversion, code help or virtual keyboard at present.

 ## Requirements